Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "Can fly," Moj called over his shoulder.
 "Pluto beacon queued."

 "Right."
 Ian glanced at Urgug who was still blinking furiously, his flanks rippling a medley of miserable color.
 "Bruuk!
 We need a medic up - oh," he said, right as Bruuk thundered in on all fours, pack on his back.
-"We had, uh…extremely bright flash of light?"
+"We had, uh... extremely bright flash of light?"

 Bruuk shivered.
 "Right.
 Fixable but it’s awful."
 He padded over to Urgug.
 "Hey, buddy?
 I’mma gonna give ‘ya somethin’ and it’ll knock you completely out, ‘kay?"

 He didn’t wait for the reply: his injector made a hefty *chunk* noise as he applied it to the side of Urgug’s throat, and the big guy’s chromatophores went dim almost immediately.
-Once that was done, he opened up his pack, fetched something from a small, specialized pouch…
+Once that was done, he opened up his pack, fetched something from a small, specialized pouch...

 "What you gonna do?"